SamyukthaPatnaik/KNN-k-nearest-neighbors/README.md

 # K-Nearest Neighbour (KNN)
-- K-Nearest Neighbour (KNN) is one of the simplest Machine Learning algorithms based on **Supervised Learning technique**
+- KNN is one of the simplest Machine Learning algorithms based on **Supervised Learning technique**
 - KNN is a type of supervised learning algorithm used for both **regression and classification**, but mostly it is used for the Classification problems.
 - KNN algorithm assumes the similarity between the new case/data and available cases and put the new case into the category that is **most similar** to the available categories.